sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_24_TenAndTwoBasedNumerals/Quiz01.md

 **Description**

-a) All of them are the design goals of a computing system.

-b) All of them are the design goals of a computing system.

-c) All of them are the design goals of a computing system.

-d) All of them are the design goals of a computing system.
+All of them are the design goals of a computing system.

 ---
 ---